Blvd (Las Vegas): History

 Blvd is being developed by New York-based Gindi Capital, which also owns the Showcase Mall, located further south on the Las Vegas Strip.
 The Blvd site was previously occupied by the Hawaiian Marketplace, opened in 2004.
 Other structures on the property included a strip mall known as Cable Center Shops, and the Boulevard food court.
 The site was once planned to feature an Elvis Presley-themed resort, a project that was canceled due to the Great Recession.

 Gindi purchased the structures, as well as rear acreage, in 2019.
 The parcels, totaling 9.5 acre, were sold for $172 million.
 Gindi soon announced plans to build a retail and entertainment complex on the site, although the project was delayed as a result of the COVID-19 pandemic.
 It was further hampered after the pandemic caused a rise in interest rates.
 To offset the project's costs, Gindi partnered with entrepreneurs Andrew and Peggy Cherng, who co-own the Waldorf Astoria hotel across the street.
 Cherng Family Trust is a 50-percent partner in Blvd.

 The existing structures on the site closed in mid-2022, and were demolished early the following year.
-Construction soon began on Blvd, with Penta Building Group as the general contractor.
+Construction soon began on Blvd, with The PENTA Building Group as the general contractor.
 The project was topped out in December 2023, and was 20-percent leased at that time.

 The first tenant, Puma, opened on November 15, 2024, ahead of the Las Vegas Grand Prix, an annual race held by Puma's partner Formula One.
 Construction on the overall Blvd structure was completed by June 2025, and several additional tenants had opened by then; others remained in the works, with some set to open in 2026.